-Resulting from the natural evolution of the Corporation, the tenure of the current directors ranges from 2-10 years, with an average tenure of 5.2 years.
-Accordingly, the Nomination and Compensation Committee is comfortable that Board renewal is being achieved naturally and that a prescriptive policy is not required at this time.
+Resulting from the natural evolution of the Corporation, the tenure of the current directors ranges from 0-10 years, with an average tenure of 5.6 years.
+Accordingly, the Nomination and Compensation Committee is comfortable that Board renewal is being achieved naturally and that a prescriptive policy is not currently required.